|The creation of a typical Shackleton race course is an involved and

-But as the early afternoon hours waned, so did our wind.
-The River
+But as time waned in the afternoon hours, so did our wind.
+The

-Gorge Explorer appeared out of the north and would enter the Sale Creek
+River Gorge Explorer appeared out of the north and would enter the Sale

-channel before our arrival.
-We may have dodged them this time but there was
+Creek channel before our arrival.
+We may have dodged them this time but

-a 2nd tour scheduled to depart the marina at 2:00, thus putting them back in
+there was a 2nd tour scheduled to depart the marina at 2:00, thus putting

 As the 2:00 hour approached Mainac was flirting with finishing while